newsdev/nyt-entity-uploader/README.md

 # NYT Entity Uploader
-A wrapper for making requests to the [NYT Entity Service API](https://github.com/newsdev/nyt-entity-service).
+A Python wrapper for making requests to the [NYT Entity Service API](https://github.com/newsdev/nyt-entity-service).

 ## Usage
 First: You should be running an instance of the [NYT Entity Service API](https://github.com/newsdev/nyt-entity-service).